-DNS response sizes are similarly determined by the size of the DNS message and the DNS response message sizes should be recorded for both TCP and UDP.
+DNS response sizes are similarly determined by the size of the DNS message.
+The DNS response message sizes should be recorded for both TCP and UDP on port 53.

-The response size distribution is defined as a list of values for the number of responses sent during the reporting period of a particular size range:
+The response size distribution is defined as a list of values for the number of responses sent